 - jalapeno peppers to taste thinly sliced

-- Put the beef bone, ox tail, and beef chuck in a large pot with enough water to cover the meat.
+- Put the beef shank, ox tail, and beef chuck in a large pot with enough water to cover the meat.
 Bring to a boil.
 Once the water boils, take the meat out and set aside.
 Pour out all the water and put the meat back into the pot.
 (Throwing away the water gets rid of most of the impurities and any gross flavors from the meat.)
 Add fresh water to the soup pot until it just covers the meat.
 Be careful not to add too much water as it will make the soup weak in flavor.

 - While the water is boiling in the step above, place the onion and ginger in the oven for 20 minutes on broil.
 Set aside.

 - Next, saute the coriander seeds, fennel seeds, cardamom seeds, star anise, and cinnamon stick for 1-3 minutes until you smell a toasty aroma.
 Add all the spices to a piece of cheese cloth.
 Tie the corners together to create a spice pouch.
 Set aside.

 - Bring the water in the soup pot to a boil.
 Scoop away any impurities you see.
 Simmer for an hour.
 Continue to check on the soup every 15 minutes and scoop away any impurities you see.
 This will ensure that your soup appears clean.